-By: Criminal Defense Attorney Atlanta William C. Head, with 42 Years of Experience
+By: Criminal Defense Attorney William C. “Bubba” Head, With 40+ Years of Experience

-The Georgia Department of Driver Services (GA DDS) controls issuance and suspension or revocation of a Georgia driver’s license.
-State statutes and regulations control when and under what conditions a Georgia drivers license will be suspended.
-Dozens of state laws lay out the rules for suspending or revoking a Georgia licensee, for such things as auto insurance lapse or being uninsured, failure to complete a defensive driving class, or accumulating too many points on several traffic tickets that causes a points suspension.
+The Georgia Department of Driver Services (GA DDS) controls the issuance and suspension or revocation of a Georgia driver’s license.
+State statutes and regulations control when and under what conditions a Georgia driver’s license will be suspended.
+Dozens of state laws lay out the rules for suspending or revoking a Georgia licensee, for such things as auto insurance lapse or being uninsured, failure to complete a defensive driving class, or accumulating too many points on several traffic tickets that cause a points suspension.

 Generally, a conviction of any moving violation (traffic violation) creates demerit points at Georgia DDS, which can accumulate and trigger loss of driving privileges.
 The concept of problem drivers being suspended due to excessive traffic tickets is universal in the USA.
 But, each state legislates what offenses create points as well as the number of points within a given period as being the time when suspension occurs.

 Driver’s license revocation is a much more severe State action against a driver in Georgia.
 For the DDS Georgia to impose a revocation of license, repeat offenses of a serious nature must occur for a person licensed by DDS in Georgia.
-For example, a third DUI in 5 years, or third serious driving offense (e.g., hit and run, DUI and attempting to elude would all qualify, in ONE driving incident), the driver is revoked.
+For example, if a third DUI in 5 years, or a third serious driving offense (e.g., hit and run, DUI, and attempting to elude would all qualify, in ONE driving incident), the driver is revoked.
 This means that he or she will be declared a habitual violator (HV) and removed from the Georgia DMV records.
-Once eligible to reinstate the driver must start over and take the driving test again to get licenses.
+Once eligible to reinstate the driver must start over and take the driving test again to get a license.

 License suspension and revocation are all tied to Georgia traffic laws, and even can be triggered by failing to pay child support in family law cases.
 Driving away from a service station without paying for fuel is another potential cause of suspension.
 Plus, due to the legislative effort to keep students in high school, statutory provisions exist for suspending a student’s driving privileges for skipping school excessively or dropping out of high school.

-A suspension is basically a time (e.g., 12 months or 120 days) during which a person either cannot drive at all, or possibly obtained a restricted license (called a limited driving permit) in Georgia.
-The suspended driver who gets arrested from driving on a suspended license would see that suspension period extended.
+A suspension is basically a time (e.g., 12 months or 120 days) during which a person either cannot drive at all or possibly obtained a restricted license (called a limited driving permit) in Georgia.
+The suspended driver who gets arrested for driving on a suspended license would see that suspension period extended.

-Except for these special driving crimes, any other accident caused by a regular driving offense like red light violation or failure to maintain lane, or following too closely only carry misdemeanor punishment, which includes county jail time of up to 12 months.
-These are called second degree vehicular homicide cases.
+Except for these special driving crimes, any other accident caused by a regular driving offense like a red light violation or failure to maintain lane, or following too closely only carry misdemeanor punishment, which includes county jail time of up to 12 months.
+These are called second-degree vehicular homicide cases.

 Being convicted of certain traffic tickets in Georgia carry a predetermined number of “points.”
-Three points is the “catch-all” number of points for Georgia driving laws like a stop sign violation, improper passing where prohibited, or running a red light.
-Speeding, the most commonly-ticketed traffic ticket, calls for a scaled range of points being added to a person’s driving record, depending on the reported speed at the time of disposition.
+Three points is the “catch-all” number of points for Georgia driving laws like a stop sign violation, improper passing where prohibited or running a red light.
+Speeding, the most commonly-ticketed traffic ticket, calls for a scaled range of points to be added to a person’s driving record, depending on the reported speed at the time of disposition.
 See the numbers below.